nookyo/qubership-workflow-hub/docs/code-of-conduct-prs.md

 Always link an issue (except trivial typo).
 Use auto-close keywords:
 `Fixes #123` / `Closes #123`; use `Related to #456` for non-closing references.
 No issue?
 Create it first with context + acceptance criteria.
+For detailed guidelines on creating issues, see `docs/issue-guidelines.md`.

 ---
 ## 5. Quality & Review